McMasterRS/lm_building-modern-SPAs/typography.md

 	/>
 </Head>
 ```
-This line of code download the needed Roboto font variants from the Google Fonts.
+This line of code downloads the needed Roboto font variants from Google Fonts.

 The `_document.tsx` file should now contain the following code:
 ```